-Bone Spurs on Heel
+Bone Spurs On The Heel

 By Theresa Adams, ATC

 Heel spurs can cause intermittent or chronic pain — especially while walking, jogging, or running.
 In general, the cause of the pain is not the heel spur itself but the soft-tissue injury associated with it.
-Many people describe the pain of heel spurs and plantar fasciitis as a knife or pin sticking into the bottom of their feet when they first stand up in the morning — a pain that later turns into a dull ache.
+Plantar Fasciitis is commonly associated with bone spurs of the heel.
+Many people describe the pain of heel spurs and plantar fasciitis as a knife or pin sticking into the bottom of their feet when they first stand up in the morning, a pain that later turns into a dull ache.
 They often complain that the sharp pain returns after they stand up after sitting for a prolonged period of time.

 Although many people with plantar fasciitis have heel spurs, spurs are not the cause of plantar fasciitis pain.
 One out of 10 people has heel spurs, but only 1 out of 20 people (5%) with heel spurs has foot pain.
 Because the spur is not the cause of plantar fasciitis, the pain can be treated without removing the spur.
 Your doctor may order imaging tests to help make sure your heel pain is caused by plantar fasciitis and not another problem.
-X-rays provide clear images of bones, and heel spurs can often be seen on an x-ray.
+The quick answer is X-rays provide clear images of bones, and heel spurs can often be seen on an x-ray.
 They are also useful in ruling out other causes of heel pain, such as fractures or arthritis.

-If you are interested in scheduling an appointment at JOI Rehab for physical therapy, call (904) 858-7045.
-Come see us!
+If you are interested in scheduling an appointment at JOI, call JOI-2000, schedule online or click below.